MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-enter-criteria-filters.md

 To search, simply select the search icon, and then in the box, type the text that you are looking for.
 You can enter letters, numbers, and other symbols.

 ### <a name="fine-tuning-the-search"></a>Fine-tuning the Search
-In general, search will attempt to match text across all fields; it does not distinguish between uppercase and lowercase characters (in other words, case insensitive), and will match text placed anwhere in the field (at the beginning, end, or in the middle).
+In general, search will attempt to match text across all fields; it does not distinguish between uppercase and lowercase characters (in other words, case insensitive), and will match text placed anywhere in the field (at the beginning, end, or in the middle).

 However, you can make a more exact search by using the following special characters: